Ever wanted to downsize your survival kit but didn’t know how or weren’t sure if you wanted to skimp out on essential survival gear?

 To jog your memory, let’s take a miniature refresher course in this section.

-A survival kit is a pack filled with the essential supplies meant for an emergency.
-A standard kit in the armed forces, survival kits are a big must-have for us preppers and survivalists since it provides you with the tools and supplies you need to survive when basic necessities aren’t readily available.
+A survival kit is a pack filled with the essential supplies for an emergency.
+A standard kit in the armed forces, survival kits are a big must-have for preppers and survivalists since it provides the tools and supplies you need to survive when basic necessities aren’t readily available.

 There are different types of survival kits, many built or made to address a specific scenario.
 The most common ones are: